What is Clean Room Filtration?

 Clean room filtration is essential for ensuring the cleanliness and purity of the air in controlled environments used in various industries, including the pharmaceutical, electronic, and biotechnology industries.
 Clean room filtration entails using specialized air filters to remove airborne particles and contaminants from clean rooms.

 With strict controls over temperature, humidity, and air quality, clean rooms are intended to maintain a high level of cleanliness and purity.
-To achieve these conditions, clean rooms are equipped with high-efficiency particulate air (HEPA) filters that can remove particles as small as 0.3 microns.
+To achieve these conditions, clean rooms are equipped with high-efficiency particulate air (HEPA) filters that are rated to remove 0.3 microns.

 HEPA filters force air through a dense fiber matrix, which traps airborne particles and contaminants.
 These filters are incredibly effective at removing particles and contaminants, but they require frequent replacing to maintain their effectiveness and maintain the system’s performance.